rodrigodh/Rodrigodh/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at V4 Company as Tech lead.
-- 🌱 I’m currently learning Swift, Node, ReactJS, React Native.
+- 🌱 I’m currently learning Go, C++, and Node in general.
 - 💬 Ask me about how i can help you to grow as company or user.
 - 📫 How to reach me: rodrigo.schieck@v4company.com